Invest in Agriculture in Albania

 Table of Contents

 Agriculture remains one of the largest and most important sectors in Albania.
-24% of soil is used for agriculture reasons.
+24% of soil is used for agricultural reasons.
 South-east of Albania is considered as one of the earliest lands in Europe used for agriculture.

 Compared to other countries in the European Union, where the agriculture sector represents around 2 percent of GDP and 6 percent of the employment (according to the statistics by Eurostat) the agriculture in Albania represents 20% of the GDP, according to the National Institute of Statistics (INSTAT).